-Max Oliva is a Jesuit priest who lives in North Las Vegas, Nevada.
-His undergraduate degree is in Marketing, from Santa Clara University.
-He has an M.B.A. in Organizational Behavior from the University of California at Berkeley and a Masters of Divinity from the Graduate Theological Union also in Berkeley.Father Max has been engaged in retreat ministry since 1980.
+Max Oliva is a Jesuit priest who lives in Spokane, Washington.
+He lived in Las Vegas from 2011 to 2016 and still continues to minister there, though on a part-time basis.Father Max has been engaged in retreat ministry since 1980.
 He has presented and facilitated retreats throughout the United States, in Canada, Ireland and Northern Ireland, South Africa, and Trinidad.
 In addition, he has ministered among African-American people in San Francisco/Oakland, with Mexican families in Tijuana, Mexico, and on a Blackfoot Reservation in Southern Alberta, Canada.

 On May 1st, 2002, while living in Calgary, Alberta, Canada, he began a ministry to men and women in the business world; a ministry he continues in the United States and in Canada.
 This work encompasses five main areas: